Georgia - What to watch in 2026

 Several areas of women’s rights in Georgia could shift depending on future political decisions:

-Georgia currently enforces a restrictive abortion law, and future changes—whether expanding access or maintaining or strengthening existing limits—will depend on the outcome of the governor’s race and control of the state legislature.
+Georgia currently enforces a restrictive abortion law.
+Because there is no constitutional protection, future changes—whether expanding access or maintaining or strengthening existing limits—will depend directly on the outcome of the governor’s race and control of the state legislature.

 What will be on the ballot - and when

-Georgia voters will participate in elections that influence how women’s rights laws are written and enforced.
+Georgia voters will participate in several elections that will influence how women’s rights laws are written and enforced.

 Primaries determine which candidates advance to the general election: